jaredbeck/cardgamelab/doc/dev/rom_talk_notes.md

     - not worse than AR, also global
     - a way to inject dependency?
 1. It was hard
+  1. learning alone.
+    - some of the time i was learning AR was with other people
   1. rom doesn't use models the way we're used to
   1. how to deal with getting stuck
     1. read the lib code